yuyaha/miniMLinterpreter/README.md

 - `src/mySet.ml`: The implementation of the ADT for a set.
 - `src/typing.ml`: The implementation of MiniML type inference (to be implemented by students.)

-- `test/dune`: The config file of `dune runtest`.
-  - After implementing the exercises, remove the corresponding symbol `;`.